-Each of our sites has established a Community Advisory Board (CAB), a diverse group of volunteers, to provide community input into study design and local procedures.
+Each of our sites has established a Community Advisory Board (CAB) – a diverse group of volunteers that provide community input into study design and local procedures.

 The Global CAB is led by U.S. and International Co-chairs, who each serve 3-year terms.
-The U.S. Chair is Hamilton Richardson (Baltimore, MD), and the International Chair is Thoko Sifunda (Soweto, RSA).
+The U.S. Chair is Coco Alinsug (Boston, MA), and the International Chair is Monica Faku (Rustenburg, RSA).

 CAB members at each site help members of the general community to understand the science of HIV/AIDS and vaccines, as well as the methods of research and the clinical trials process.
 These discussions include candid conversations about fears and concerns related to clinical trials and study participation.
 CAB members can then share this information with the study staff.
 Building strong relationships and a sense of trust between the HVTN researchers and the community is crucial to the success of the HVTN.